ceptor-club/Ceptor-Tech/README.md

 - Melinda McClimans (Product & Research)
 - Spencer Kinney (Engineer)
 - Sam Yeh (boy wonder, and unofficial mascot -- creator of the AI prompt battler)
+- Creatjve (Branding and Wizards Hat)

 Link to readme:

 ### Ceptor Games

 > Team Games will make sure our overall project is fun and usable.
 They are building a couple small games and activities: Improved character creation and fun quiz, rollable 3D Big Dice, AI Prompt Battler, to make our app more “sticky.”

-- leomofthings.eth (Front End Development)
+- leomofthings.eth (Updating the Quiz UI)
-- Jason A
+- Jason A (Team Lead and D20 Smart Contract)
-- Vince
+- Vince Lindsey (Scheduling UI & fullstack jr dev)
-- Alan Barry
+- Alan Barry (Backend engineer and early-riser)
-- Nadia
+- Nadia (3D modeling of Rollable D20)

 Link to readme: